sagar-umu/try-document/docs/README.md

 1. **Using mkdocs to deploy locally for testing.** This is a great way of visualizing how your webpage will look once rendered.
 Follow these steps:
     - Navigate to the repository directory on your local machine
-    - Create a virtual python environment by `python -m venve venv`
+    - Create a virtual python environment by `python -m venv venv`
     - Activate the environemnt: `source venv/bin/activate`
     - Install required plug-ins from the requirements.txt file: `pip install -r requirements.txt`
     - OPTIONAL: If you are copying the directories into the `/docs` dir. using the python script you can do that now by running the script.